Ascend (Legacy Documentation)

 OpenMP only

-For all two compilers (Intel, GNU), purely threaded codes do not bind to particular CPU cores by default.
+For all three compilers (Intel, GCC and oneAPI), purely threaded codes do not bind to particular CPU cores by default.
 In other words, it is possible that multiple threads are bound to the same CPU core

 The following table describes how to modify the default placements for pure threaded code: